SE-Projekt-LED-Detection/LED-Detection/docs/source/entities/bsp/homography_pipeline.rst

     :align: center
     :alt: The general pipeline for the homography estimation

-    The general pipeline for the homography estimation. source: https://ducha-aiki.medium.com/are-all-sifts-created-equal-part-1-1dbdc565bffb
+    The general pipeline for the homography estimation.
+Source: https://ducha-aiki.medium.com/are-all-sifts-created-equal-part-1-1dbdc565bffb
 There are 5 basic steps for getting the homography matrix of an image pair:
     1. Detection of Keypoints which are repeatable structures in the images.
     2. Description of the Keypoints which means that the patches are converted to an vector.